ultraq/groovy-profiling-extensions/README.md

 ### time(String actionName, Closure closure)

 Capture and log the time it takes to perform the given closure.

-Logging is done via [SLF4J](http://www.slf4j.org/), so some implementation of it is needed to be able to view the logs later.
+### timeWithAverage(String actionName, int samples, Closure closure)

+Capture and log the time it takes to perform the given closure, and the average of the last `samples` executions of the specific action.